The National Federation of the Blind celebrates White Cane Awareness Day every Oct. 15.

 "We're just really pleased and feel very blessed that we had such a great turnout and so much support," she said.

-To learn more about White Cane Awareness Day and the National Federation of the Blind.
+Learn more about the National Federation of the Blind.